Common Lisp the Language, 2nd Edition

 X3J13 voted in June 1989 (LOAD-TRUENAME) to introduce

-; it is initially nil
+*load-pathname*; it is initially nil but

-binds it to a pathname that represents the file name
+load binds it to a pathname that represents the file name

-given as the first argument to load
+given as the first argument to load merged with the

-defaults (see merge-pathname
+defaults (see merge-pathname).

 [Variable]